 When Night Thrasher started running low on funds, he decided to offer the group up for a reality show.
 Most of the group did not agree with this idea and left.
-Leaving Night Thrasher distressed on what he needed to do in order to gain more funds while having members agree with his idea.
+This left Night Thrasher with Speedball, Nova, Namorita, and the recently recruited, Microbe.
+In addition, the network put Debrii on the team.

-Not much was known or remembered of the New Warriors in the Marvel Universe until recently during their fight with the villain, Nitro in Stamford.
-In the end, Nitro caused a massive explosion, killing almost all of the group members (Namorita, Night Thrasher and Microbe) except Speedball.
-More importantly to the public, an abundant amount of innocent bystanders perished during the explosion also.
+During their fight, Nitro caused a massive explosion, killing almost all of the group members except Speedball.
+More importantly to the public, an abundant amount of innocent bystanders perished during the explosion in Stamford, CT.
 The result was the introduction of the Super-Human Registration Act which divided the Marvel Universe in half and resulted in the currently infamous Civil War.

-Now their names will go down in infamy but it won't be for the reasons they had hoped.
-Speedball, the only surviving member, was chastised and tortured and eventually became the Penance, a member of the "reformed" super-villain group Thunderbolts.
-The team was in its closure for a long while.
+Now their names will go down in infamy, but it won't be for the reasons they had hoped.
+Speedball, the only surviving member, was chastised and tortured and eventually became the anti-hero, Penance, a member of the "reformed" super-villain group Thunderbolts.

 The new team was made up almost entirely of mutants de-powered by the decimation (all of whom were involved at some point with the X-men).
 Their current base of operations is Murderworld, the abandoned once-hideout of Arcade.